 Japan

-The National Astronomical Observatory of Japan (NAOJ) leads the Japanese community towards future participation in the SKAO.
-The Mizusawa VLBI observatory is a key player in SKA-related activities in Japan with a lot of experience in radio interferometry developments.
+The National Astronomical Observatory of Japan (NAOJ) leads the Japanese community’s participation in the SKAO.
+The Mizusawa VLBI observatory is a key player in SKA-related activities in Japan with extensive experience in radio interferometry technologies.

 VERA